go-sigma/sigma/README.md

 ## Architecture

-Wait for me to complete draw the architecture.
+I was hoping you could wait for me to finish drawing the architecture.

 ## Quick Start